anokta/barelymusician/README.md

 // Check if the instrument note pitch is on. const bool is_note_on = instrument.IsNoteOn(a3_pitch);  // will return true.

-// Add a low-pass effect to the instrument. auto effect = instrument.CreateEffect<barely::LowPassEffect>();
+// Create a low-pass effect.
+auto effect = musician.CreateEffect<barely::LowPassEffect>(kFrameRate);

 // Set the effect cutoff frequency to 1kHz. effect.SetControl(barely::LowPassEffect::Control::kCutoffFrequency, /*value=*/1000.0);